danieljbk/WordleBot/README.md

-# WordleSolver
+# WordleBot
-Wordle Bot that averages 3.6 guesses with a failure rate of less than 1%.
+Wordle word suggester that averages 3.6 guesses with a failure rate of less than 1%.

 ## To Use: